edubois/kaliscope/README.md

 This should build an executable showing a recorder dialog, where you can control your telecinema.
 You only have to connect your Hall Sensor to GPIO INPUT 1 of the ximea device.
+The Hall sensor must be activated by a magnet each time a film frame has to be captured.
+Connecting it to the GPIO1 will synchronize the triggering of the camera exposure afterwhat we can capture images.

 To start the network remote, use: